Fidelis of Sigmaringen: Life as a friar

 Upon entering the Capuchin order, the guardian gave him the religious name Fidelis, the Latin word for "faithful", alluding to that text from the Book of Revelation which promises a crown of life to him who shall continue faithful to the end.
-He finished his novitiate and studies for the priesthood, saying his first Mass at the Capuchin friary in Freiburg on 4 October 1612 (the feast day of St. Francis of Assisi, founder of the order).
+He finished his novitiate and studied for the priesthood.
+Eventually, he was ordained, saying his first Mass at the Capuchin friary in Freiburg on 4 October 1612 (the feast day of St. Francis of Assisi, founder of the order).

 As soon as Fidelis finished his course of theology, he was immediately employed in preaching and in hearing confessions.
 He became guardian of the Capuchin friary in Weltkirchen, Feldkirch, (in present-day Austria).
 During a severe epidemic in a city, Fidelis cared for and cured many sick soldiers.
 Many residents of the town and neighboring places were reformed by his zealous labors, and several Calvinists were converted.
 The Congregation of the Doctrine of the Faith commissioned Fidelis to preach in the Graubünden, now a canton of eastern Switzerland.
 Eight other Capuchin friars were to be his assistants, and they labored in this mission under his direction.

 The Calvinists of that territory, being incensed at his success in converting their brethren, loudly threatened Fidelis' life, and he prepared himself for martyrdom.
 Ralph de Salis and another Calvinist gentleman were both converted by his missionary efforts.
 Fidelis and his companions entered into Prättigau, a small district of Graubünden, in 1622, on the Feast of the Epiphany, January 6.
 The effects of his ardent zeal, about which the Bishop of Coire sent a lengthy and full account to the Congregation for the Propagation of the Faith, enraged the Calvinists in that province.

 On 24 April 1622, Fidelis made his confession, celebrated Mass and then preached at Grüsch.
 At the end of his sermon, which he had delivered with more than ordinary zeal, he stood silent all of a sudden, with his eyes fixed upon Heaven, in ecstasy.
 He foretold his death to several persons in the clearest terms, and began signing his letters, P. Fidelis, prope diem esca vermium ("Father Fidelis, in days ahead to become food for worms").
 After the service at Grüsch he and several companions traveled to Seewis.
 His companions noted that he was particularly cheerful.